AbemKW/CLI-Coder/README.md

 ---

-*Empower your local files with AI: search, manage, and analyze—all through natural language.*
+*Empower your local files with AI: search, manage, and analyzeâ€”all through natural language.*